 The exact mechanism of tDCS is not clear but extensive neurophysiological research has shown that direct current (DC) electricity penetrates the skull and outer layers of the cortex to modify neuronal cross-membrane resting potentials and thereby influence the level of neuronal excitability and modulate firing rates.
 Importantly, tDCS only modulates neuronal potential activity and does not actually stimulate action potentials or the firing of resting neurons.

 Direct current appears to modulate spontaneous neuronal activity in a polarity-dependent fashion.
-For example, stimulation with the positive pole (anode) placed over a selected cortical region will increase the exicitability of the underlying neurons while stimulation with the negative pole (cathode) will decrease neuronal exicitability under the electrode.
+For example, stimulation with the positive pole (anode) placed over a selected cortical region will increase the excitability of the underlying neurons while stimulation with the negative pole (cathode) will decrease neuronal excitability under the electrode.
 It has been shown that anodal stimulation results in sub-threshold depolarization of the underlying neuronal membranes; increasing their electrotonic potential and making these neurons more easily excited.
 Cathodal stimulation of the neurons will result in hyperpolarization and a decrease in electrotonic potential of the neuron membrane with a resultant decrease in excitability.
 The amount of depolarization/polarization and the duration of the change in neuronal excitability is dependent on the current density and duration of the stimulation of the stimulation.

 Anodal stimulation is associated with a decrease in GABA neurotransmitter concentration and cathodal stimulation is associated with decrease in both glutamate and GABA.
 Dopaminergic mechanisms may be involved in NMDA-induced after-effects.
 Anodal stimulation also increases oxyhemoglobin concentration and associated regional cerebral blood flow in the stimulated area.